 - The team leaders’ planning can be checked against the project managers’ at the level of work packages with regard to scheduling and efforts (see yellow bar on the left in the figure above).

 - The variances are visible on both sides.
 The project manager and the team leader need to discuss these variances to coordinate and eliminate them.

 It is vital that the project manager and team leader each use their own planning.
 In a separate step, the two plans are checked against each other.

-Our tip: Make sure that the people in these roles aren’t able to change each other’s data!
+Our tip: Make sure that the people in these roles are not able to change each other’s data!
 Protecting the autonomy of each person’s data enables project managers and team leaders to plan independently.
 Nonetheless, there should be a technical link between the team leader’s and the project manager’s plans to enable the sharing of data.
 This can be used to coordinate the use of resources.

 The Planning Process in the Matrix Organization

 The matrix organization is a different thing altogether.
 Traditionally, project managers plan their projects with detailed tasks.
 They then assign these tasks to people or skills (generic resources).

 The team leaders or the respective teams are the ones who decide which people are committed to them and to what extent.
 The team leaders must consider all the requests from different project managers, as well as the absences and operations, to explore the possible commitments.